- Lower fees than most brokers, especially at smaller volumes

 Tiger Brokers Fees and Commissions

-Tiger Brokers charges both a commission fee and a flat fee per trade but does not charge custodian fees, deposit and withdrawal fees, currency exchange fees, inactivity fees, and account maintenance fees.
+Tiger Brokers charges commission and platform fees but does not charge custodian fees, deposit and withdrawal fees, currency exchange fees, inactivity fees, and account maintenance fees.

 Here’s a table of the fees you can expect for equities trading: